lter/lter_github-index/README.md

 # Welcome to the LTER GitHub Organization

 This meta-repository is meant to help with navigation of the repositories within this organization account.
-For more information on the LTER Network, please visit [our website](https://lternet.edu/).

 To group similar repositories together we make extensive use of GitHub "[topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics)" and try to use shared repository name components.
 Both of these--where applicable--are described below in the following sections.

 ### LTER Working Groups